Ford F150 Oil Capacity

 2022F-150 8.3L Flex8.8 qt (8.3L)

-2022F-150 3.5L EcoBoost6.0 qt (5.7L)
+2022F-150 3.5L PowerBoost6.0 qt (5.7L)

 2022F-150 2.7L EcoBoost6.0 qt (5.7L)

-Before every oil change for my Ford F150, I refer to a table similar to the one above to verify the correct oil quantity.
+Before every oil change for my Ford F150, I refer to a table like the one above to verify the correct oil quantity.
 Cross-referencing my engine type with its oil capacity has become a routine step in maintenance.
 It’s a practice that ensures my truck remains robust and ready for any challenges I may encounter on the road or at the worksite.

 • Engine oil capacity can vary from 6 quarts up to 8.8 quarts, emphasizing the need for owners to be vigilant about their truck’s requirements.